karanjot-khatter/finer-vision/README.md

 How to run the local enviroment?
-1) Clone the repository from github.
+1) Clone the repository from github. (run command 'git clone https://github.com/karanjot-khatter/finer-vision.git' in terminal)
+2) Make sure you are on the master branch (run 'git checkout master' in terminal)
-2) The 'node_modules' folder should be missing, so to retrieve this we must execute the following command: npm install
+3) The 'node_modules' folder should be missing, so to retrieve this we must execute the following command in the finer-vision folder: npm install
-3) Install the latest version of node and npm (as this is a react app).
+4) Install the latest version of node and npm (as this is a react app).
+5) Express:
+- Go into the 'server' folder and type 'npm run devStart' - make sure to keep this running
-4) MySQL:
+6) MySQL:
-- Create a database called finer_vision
+- Create a database called 'finer_vision'
-- Execute the following query:
+- Execute the following query in the finer-vision database:

 CREATE TABLE Users (
     id int NOT NULL AUTO_INCREMENT,